What Grieving People Need During the Holidays

 4. Grieving people may need time to themselves.

 Sometimes grieving people need and want to be with others, and sometimes they need some time to themselves.
 When people are grieving, noises may seem louder, they may have trouble concentrating, they may have a low tolerance of crowds.
 They know what they need and will tell you if they are asked.
 (Remember to ask.)

 Be sure that you assess if someone is suicidal before leaving them alone.
 This may be an uncomfortable subject, but a person may appreciate that you love them enough to ask, “Are you feeling like you may want to hurt yourself?”
 Grieving people are frequently suicidal, and the pressure of the holidays could increase suicidal thought.
 You can obtain a promise from a loved one that he/she will be safe through their time alone.

 Holidays are some of the roughest terrain we navigate after a loss.
 And the ways we handle them are as individual as we are.
 If you are grieving this holiday season, I would simply offer this to you: Choose life in all the ways you can.
 Be among people who offer you support and hope.
 Do the things that bring you comfort.
 Know that you will get through the holidays and you will not always feel as you do this year.
 Most of all, know that the “Father of mercies and God of all comfort” (2 Corinthians 1:3) stands ready to offer you his comfort and hope this holiday season:

 “I will not leave you comfortless; I will come to you.” –John 14:18

-And may the rest of us remember that sometimes the comfort God wants to provide is delivered through you and I being compassionate, understanding, and supportive of those with heavy, hurting hearts this holiday season, or on any given day.
+And may the rest of us remember that sometimes the comfort God wants to provide others is through our being compassionate, understanding, and supportive of those with heavy, hurting hearts this holiday season, or on any given day.